 MP for Eastleigh

-“A loyal Liberal Democrat MP for Eastleigh who sits on the Culture, Media and Sport Committee and has made one notable rebel vote in favour of an end-of-life clause.”
+“A party-loyal Liberal Democrat MP for Eastleigh who sits on the Culture, Media and Sport Committee and has one notable rebellion on an End of Life Bill.”

-Liz Jarvis is the Liberal Democrat MP for Eastleigh, elected in 2024.
-She sits on the Culture, Media and Sport Committee and previously served on the Tobacco and Vapes Bill committee during late 2024.
+Liz Jarvis is a Liberal Democrat MP for Eastleigh, elected in 2024.
+She serves on the Culture, Media and Sport Committee from October 2024 and previously sat on the Tobacco and Vapes Bill committee (December 2024 to January 2025).

-Declares two financial interests: one entry for employment and earnings, and one entry for gifts, benefits and hospitality from UK sources.
+Declared financial interests include employment and earnings, and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026